mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 ### Using a remote management tool

-I'm biased because TinyPilot is [my product](/tinypilot/), but I found TinyPilo helpful in debugging VLAN issues.
+I'm biased because TinyPilot is [my product](/tinypilot/), but I found TinyPilot helpful in debugging VLAN issues.

 I originally tried debugging my VLANs in a VM on my Proxmox VM server, but that was too different from the actual IoT device I was trying to simulate.
 The Proxmox server is VLAN-aware, whereas I was trying to test a non-VLAN-aware device.
 Treating the Proxmox server as an untagged port would lock me out of the Proxmox server entirely.